 Income from outside Australia

-We convert all overseas income to Australian dollars for the income test.
-The exchange rate used to convert your non-Australian income and assets into Australian dollars is updated on the first business day of each month for income support payments.
+We change all overseas income to Australian dollars for the income test.
+The exchange rate changes on the first work day of each month.

 If your partner dies